 Bernard: Ok, I will, sorry you guys.

-Charlie: Oh, Bernard doesn’t tell Elizabeth or anyone else you spoke to us, because they may not let you come back to the park.
+Charlie: Oh, Bernard do not tell Elizabeth or anyone you spoke to us, because they may not let you come back to the park.

 Oscar: Yeah, Bernard, not a word.